paulwizviz/go-web/docs/Arch.md

 ### `./cmd`

 This folder contains basic Go codes to manage the lifecycle (i.e. start and stop) of your build artefacts.
-It is based on the [Cobra framework](https://github.com/spf13/cobra).
 Extend the codes to meet your commandline requirement requirements (e.g. adding command line to interact with your running code).

 ### `./deployments`